gmtprime/yggdrasil/README.md

 Things to note:

-  * Every message coming from a broker (Redis, RabbitMQ, Postgres) will be like:
+  * Every message coming from a broker (Redis, RabbitMQ, PostgreSQL) will be like:

   ```elixir
   {:Y_CAST_EVENT, channel, message}